siddharthkp/bundlesize/README.md

 bundlesize -f dist/*.js -s 20kB
 ```

-For more granular configuration, we would recommend configuring it in the `package.json` (documented above).
+For more granular configuration, we recommend configuring it in the `package.json` (documented above).

 &nbsp;